Sweden-Mayhem/site/content/minecraft/help.md

 If the above steps did not work, see the official [Iris Installation](https://github.com/IrisShaders/Iris/blob/multiloader-new/docs/guide.md) guide.

-## Installing BLS Shaders
+## Installing BSL Shaders

 With Iris or OptiFine installed, you can install the shaderpack.
 Download the ZIP file with the shaders, then place the ZIP file in your Shader Packs folder.

 Follow these steps:

-1. Download the [BLS Shaders ZIP](https://modrinth.com/shader/bsl-shaders) for Minecraft **1.21.5** and Iris or OptiFine depending on what you installed
+1. Download the [BSL Shaders ZIP](https://modrinth.com/shader/bsl-shaders) for Minecraft **1.21.5** and Iris or OptiFine depending on what you installed
 2. Open Minecraft and go to **Options... → Video Settings... → Shaders Packs...** and click "Open Shader Packs Folder..."
-3. Move the downloaded BLS Shaders ZIP file into the newly opened Shader Packs folder
+3. Move the downloaded BSL Shaders ZIP file into the newly opened Shader Packs folder
-4. Go back to Minecraft, and you should see the BLS Shaders in the list, click it and then "Apply"
+4. Go back to Minecraft, and you should see the BSL Shaders in the list, click it and then "Apply"

-## Custom BLS Settings
+## Custom BSL Settings

-To apply the custom BLS settings, we need to grab the settings from the Custom Settings page and copy them to a text document in the Shader Packs folder.
+To apply the custom BSL settings, we need to grab the settings from the Custom Settings page and copy them to a text document in the Shader Packs folder.

 Follow these steps: